Waldebek/CyberSecurity/Mentor-Project.md

 We cannot completely stop the ransomware attacks but we can take necessary percussions to decrease the damage of the attack.
 Backup files,Anti-ransom software,User training on suspicious activity,Updates to software,
 these are just some examples on how to prevent a ransomware attacks.

+### AAA is an extreamly important concept we discuss in security.
+AAA means Authentication,Authorization and Accounting.
+Authorization is the act of verifying a users identity on a site.
+Authorization is having specific priviledges on certain rights.
+Accounting is monitoring users actions.
+In security we use those 3 factors for users and the sites safety.